Category: Health and Well-being

 What is my fear?

-For you, it may not be necessary, or even attractive, to analyse the how and why of peoples behavior.
+For you, it may not be necessary, or even attractive, to analyse the how and why of peoples behaviour.
 All that’s necessary is the mindfulness of anger: a force to protect us

 • Good Consequences of Awareness